Policy and Position Statements on Inclusion

 The U.S. Departments of Education and Health and Human Services released joint guidance detailing the legal foundation, evidence-based practices, state and local level infrastructure recommendations, and resources to support inclusion of children with disabilities in early childhood programs.
 The departments also released a joint policy statement and letter on preventing the suspension and expulsion of young children from early childhood settings.

-- Policy Statement on Inclusion of Children with Disabilities in Early Childhood Programs September (2015) ED/HHS
+- Policy Statement on Inclusion of Children with Disabilities in Early Childhood Programs (September 14, 2015)

-- Policy Statement on Expulsion and Suspension Policies in Early Childhood Settings (2014) ED/HHS
+- Guidance Document on Expulsion and Suspension Policies in early Childhood Settings (December 9, 2014)

 Federal Policy Letters and Guidance